johampel/rest-cli/README.md

 ```

 The second issue is the media type of the response: By default, the commands return the content in the first media type found in the
 OpenAPI specification.
-If the REST enpoint supports more than one media type, you may add an option to the commands to select the media type:
+If the REST endpoint supports more than one media type, you may add an option to the commands to select the media type:

 ```shell script
 restcli cmd openapi pet --base-uri '${petshop_server}' url:${openapi_spec} --replace --force --accept-option a